ruthlesshelp/my-py-bdd-app/README.md

-# my-py-bdd-app
+# My Python BDD Application

-Starter project for Pytest BDD (behavior-driven development) using Python.
+This is a Python-based project using Behavior-Driven Development (BDD) with pytest-bdd for testing business logic and related features.